paynow/docs/docs/complete_transaction.md

 ---
 id: complete_transaction
-title: Complete transaction
+title: Complete a Transaction
-sidebar_label: Complete transaction
+sidebar_label: Complete a Transaction
 ---

 When the transaction has been completed the Paynow server will send a status update message to the merchant server using the resulturl specified by the merchant when the transaction initiation  occurred.